Most abortions now banned in Iowa after Gov. Kim Reynolds signs 'fetal heartbeat' law

 The October Iowa Poll also found 89% of Iowans say abortion should be legal if the pregnant person's life is in danger and 85% say abortion should be legal in cases of rape or incest.

-Stephen Gruber-Miller can be reached at sgrubermil@registermedia.com or on Twitter at @sgrubermiller.
-Katie Akin can be reached at kakin@registermedia.com or on Twitter at @katie_akin.
+Stephen Gruber-Miller can be reached by email at sgrubermil@registermedia.com or on Twitter at @sgrubermiller.
+Katie Akin can be reached atkakin@registermedia.com or on Twitter at @katie_akin.

-This article originally appeared on USA TODAY NETWORK: Iowa Gov. Reynolds signs 'fetal heartbeat' ban of most abortions now
+This article originally appeared on USA TODAY NETWORK: Iowa Gov. Kim Reynolds signs 'fetal heartbeat' abortion ban